 When I read yoga magazines I feel more connected and engaged with the incredible world-wide community (see more of my ideas about communities and networks here) of practicing yogis and yoginis.

 Its an exercise in learning, celebrating, and opening my eyes to new possibilities.

 It gives me a chance to see beyond my own practice, to feel into the amazing local and global network I am a part of, and to learn from the stories of the people in it.

 Many of these magazines are now available online but hard copy versions have their undeniable benefits too.
 Curling up with a laptop will never be as satisfying as curling up with a magazine.

 However, access to online articles has the benefit of providing you with easily accessible (and often free) knowledge, resources, and inspiration.

 So today I’d like to celebrate, and share with you, some of the yoga magazines that I love:

 1. Yoga Journal

 The well-known yoga publication everyone loves to hate, and one I’ve spent many hours browsing through in the magazine section of Wellington’s public library.
-It oft criticized for being too commercial and chock full of advertisements, but it still has some really great, well-balanced and meaningful articles.
+While often criticized for being too commercial and chock full of advertisements it still has some great, well-balanced and meaningful articles.

 Also, their website is one of the best online places for free yoga resources, including detailed pose instructions and sequences to inspire your home practice.